[Interview] Ex-UK envoy to Yemen: Houthis using Gaza to mask own agenda

 And all that led to the irony that they were more like to receive sympathy in badly informed Western capitals than in Arab ones, Fitton-Brown said.

-"If you ask an ordinary Egyptian, they don't think: 'They [the Houthis] are my hero for standing up for Gaza'.
+"If you ask an ordinary Egyptian, they don't think: 'They [the Houthis] are my heroes for standing up for Gaza'.
 They're seen as brutal thugs and oppressors," he said.

-The British expert predicted the Houthi Red Sea aggression will continue so long as there is Gaza fighting — but only because it isn't in the group's culture to admit defeat.
+The British expert predicted the Houthi Red Sea aggression will continue so long as there is Gaza fighting — but only because it isn't in the group's mentality to admit defeat.

 "Their attacks will become less frequent and less effective as the degradation of their capabilities and arsenals goes on," he said.